Brendon-Coombes/blog/source/_posts/getting-started-with-blazor.md

 ## What is Blazor

 Blazor is .NET code run on the client side.
 It does this using the WebAssembly standard.
-At the time of writing this post; it is still an experimental project and has not been given any indication of commitment from Microsoft in terms of being a long term supported product.
+At the time of writing this post; Blazor is still an experimental project and has not been given any indication of commitment from Microsoft in terms of being a long term supported product.

-`TODO: More info on BLAZOR / WebAssembly and how it works and what it means for the future.`
+For more information on WebAssembly and how it works and what it does; check out [webassembly.org](https://webassembly.org/).

+To read about Blazor and the features that it offers check out [blazor.net](https://blazor.net/).

 Because it is so rapidly developed, it is likely that by the time you have read this post, some of what I have written will be out of date.
 I know that makes this post less than ideal for getting a gauge of how to use it, but I really wanted to share my experience on using Blazor for the first time.